Conditional Aalen--Johansen estimation

 It follows from Assumption~\ref{ass:independence} that

 from which we may conclude that

-within the interior of the support of $R$. \begin{remark} If $Z$ is Markov, then one may forego Assumption~\ref{ass:independence}.
+\begin{remark} If $Z$ is Markov, then one may forego Assumption~\ref{ass:independence}.
 Instead, assuming the weaker condition that the compensator of the multivariate counting process remains unchanged upon addition of censoring information, confer also with Subsection~III.2.2 in~\cite{AndersenBorganGillKeiding1993}, we obtain the same conclusion:

 \end{remark}